 What’s one thing in the world right now that seems wrong or unjust?

-Summary: God invites and commands His people to not only be aware of injustice, but to pursue justice.
+Summary: God invites and commands His people not only to be aware of injustice, but to pursue justice.
 Simply put, seeking justice means to give to a person what they are due, whether punishment, protection, or care.
-As Christians do justice, we foreshadow the return of godly justice when Christ returns to the earth and all of creation is restored.
+As Christians do justice, we demonstrate who God is and we foreshadow the return of godly justice when Christ returns to the earth and all of creation is restored.

 Read Micah 6:8 and ask the following questions: